Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Three-Dimensional Spatial Analyses

-This gives the following theorem: \begin{theorem} {Let $\beta(\u, \x)$ be any density of a conserved quantity, which is continuous and continuously differentiable with respect to velocity and position throughout a velocity space $\D(\x)$, for all velocities up to its boundary and all positions considered.} The total differential and ensemble average operators will be commutative, i.e.,
+From \eqref{eq:local_norm}, the left-hand side of \eqref{eq:Re_tr_u_3D_prob} vanishes for all $\x$.
+This gives the following theorem: \begin{theorem} Let $f(\u| \x)$ be the probability density of the velocity $\u$ at the specified position $\x$, defined over a velocity domain $\D(\x)$ containing a relative velocity gradient tensor field $\vgrad_{rel}$.
+Let $f(\u| \x)$ be continuous and continuously differentiable with respect to velocity and position throughout $\D(\x)$, for all velocities up to its boundary and all positions considered.
+For all $\u \in \D(\x)$ and all positions $\x$: